box/box-ios-sdk/docs/usage/custom-api-calls.md

-To perform a custom HTTP POST method, call [`client.post(url:httpHeaders:queryParameters:json:completion)`][custom-client-post] with the `url`, `json` body and with headers and query parameters if needed.
-As you can see in the `completion` parameter the `Callback` closure returning a [`BoxResponse`][box-response]  type.
-The `body` of the response you can find in `body` property which is of type `Data?`.
-If you want to deserialize it to a specific type, you can do so as in the examples below:
+To perform a custom HTTP POST method, call [`client.post(url:httpHeaders:queryParameters:json:completion)`][custom-client-post] with the `url`, `json` body and with headers or query parameters if needed.
+As you can see in the `completion` parameter, the `Callback` closure returns a [`BoxResponse`][box-response]  type.
+You can find the `body` of the response in `body` property, which is of type `Data?`.
+If you want to deserialize it to a specific type, you can do so as shown in the examples below:

 ```swift
 var body: [String: Any] = [:]